Air Commodore MARK J NORTHOVER MBE BEng CEng MRAeS RAF

-Following sponsorship through Sixth Form and University studies, Mark Northover joined the RAF in 1987 and completed his first tour commanding an Aircraft Component Repair Flight at RAF St Athan.
-A posting to 3(F) Sqn as a Junior Engineering Officer followed in 1991, operating the Harrier GR5 and GR7 from RAF Gütersloh and Laarbruch.
+Mark Northover joined the RAF in 1987 after sponsorship through Sixth Form and University studies.
+He completed his first tour commanding an Aircraft Component Repair Flight at RAF St Athan, followed by a posting in 1991 to be Junior Engineering Officer on 3(F) Squadron, which operated the Harrier GR7 from RAF Gütersloh and RAF Laarbruch in Germany.

-His next posting was as Officer Commanding 1st Line Engineering Flight with the Royal Air Force Aerobatic Team, the Red Arrows.
-During this tour he deployed extensively to South Africa, the Far East and Australasia in support of UK export campaigns.
-He was awarded the MBE for his services to the Red Arrows in the QBHL 1997.
+In 1993, Mark joined the Royal Air Force Aerobatic Team, the Red Arrows, as Officer Commanding 1st Line Engineering Flight.
+During this tour Mark deployed extensively to South Africa, the Far East and Australasia in support of UK export campaigns.
+He was awarded the MBE for his services to the Red Arrows in 1997.

-Mark then completed a short appointment as the Engineering Authority (EA) for Mechanical Systems in the Harrier Support Authority at RAF Wyton and, upon being selected for promotion to squadron leader in 1997, he took up post as the EA for RAF and Royal Navy Aircraft Assisted Escape Systems.
-Remaining at RAF Wyton, Mark was appointed to become the engineering specialist member of the VC10 Airworthiness Review Team in 1999, working for the Inspectorate of Flight Safety; this involved an independent review of the design, operation of and support to the ageing VC10 fleet.
+After a short appointment in the Harrier Support Authority at RAF Wyton, Mark was selected for promotion to squadron leader in 1997 and became the Engineering Authority for RAF and Royal Navy Aircraft Assisted Escape Systems.
+Remaining at RAF Wyton, Mark served as the engineering specialist member of the VC10 Airworthiness Review Team in 1999, carrying out an independent review of the design, operation and support of the ageing VC10 fleet.

-In 2000, the Red Arrows again beckoned and Mark became the first squadron leader Senior Engineering Officer, holding QR640 responsibility for the Team.
-He was also the Project Officer for the Team’s relocation from RAF Cranwell to Scampton.
+In 2000, Mark returned to the Red Arrows to become the first squadron leader Senior Engineering Officer.
+He was also the Project Officer for the Team’s relocation from RAF Cranwell to RAF Scampton.

-A change of pace came in 2002 when Mark deployed on Out of Area operations to Prince Sultan Air Base, KSA, as Officer Commanding Engineering Support Squadron during a period characterised by the build-up ahead of the second Gulf War.
+At the end of 2002, Mark deployed on operations to Prince Sultan Air Base, in the Kingdom of Saudi Arabia, as Officer Commanding Engineering Support Squadron.
 A return to RAF Wyton followed where, as the Harrier Fleet and Programmes Manager, he was responsible for the GR7A and GR9 upgrades.

 Promotion to wing commander in 2004 saw Mark learning German ahead of Advanced Staff Training at the German Armed Forces Staff College in Hamburg.
-On completion of the course in 2007, he was posted to the Typhoon Project Team at DE&S Abbey Wood, responsible for developing the Typhoon Availability Service contract with BAES.
-His efforts were rewarded with his selection in late 2009 to command Engineering and Logistics Wing at RAF Leuchars during the drawdown of the Tornado F3 force and the station’s transition to a Typhoon Main Operating Base.
+On completion of the course in 2007, he was posted to the Typhoon Project Team at DE&S Abbey Wood, responsible for developing the Typhoon Availability Service contract with industry.
+This was followed in late 2009 by command of Engineering and Logistics Wing at RAF Leuchars, during the drawdown of the Tornado F3 force and the station’s transition to becoming a Typhoon Main Operating Base.

 Mark is married to Kathleen and their family home is in Edinburgh.
-Outside of work, he enjoys most sports, but particularly golf and skiing.
+Outside of work, he enjoys travelling and most sports, but particularly golf and skiing.